-San Francisco police use rape kit DNA to identify suspects, district attorney says
+San Francisco police use rape kit DNA to identify survivors as suspects in other crimes, district attorney says

 “If survivors believe their DNA may end up being used against them in the future, they’ll have one more reason not to participate in the rape kit process,” State Sen. Scott Wiener (D) said in a statement, adding that he would “address this problem through state legislation, if needed.”

-San Francisco Supervisor Hillary Ronen (D) said in a statement Monday she had asked the city attorney to draft legislation that would make it illegal for evidence collected from a rape kit to be used for “anything other than investigating that rape.”
+Hillary Ronen (D), a member of the San Francisco Board of Supervisors, said in a statement Monday she had asked the city attorney to draft legislation that would make it illegal for evidence collected from a rape kit to be used for “anything other than investigating that rape.”

-The use and storage of rape kit evidence “without the consent or knowledge of the victims and for purposes totally unrelated to the original sexual assault does real damage to the trust that we need from folks who survived sexual assault, and whose cooperation my office needs to be able to prosecute and hold accountable for causing harm,” Boudin said.
+The use and storage of rape kit evidence, Boudin said, “without the consent or knowledge of the victims and for purposes totally unrelated to the original sexual assault does real damage to the trust that we need from folks who survived sexual assault, and whose cooperation my office needs to be able to prosecute and hold accountable for causing harm.”

-San Francisco, like many other cities across the country, has struggled with a backlog of rape kits.
-Statewide, nearly 14,000 rape kits in California have yet to be tested, according to End the Backlog, a project of the Joyful Heart Foundation, a nonprofit that works against sexual assault.
+San Francisco, like many cities across the country, has struggled with a backlog of rape kits.
+Statewide, nearly 14,000 rape kits in California have yet to be tested, according to End the Backlog, a project of the Joyful Heart Foundation, a nonprofit that advocates for reform of the societal response to sexual assault.

 Boudin said he had not spoken with Mayor London Breed (D) about the matter.
 Her office did not immediately respond to a request for comment.

 Boudin, a former public defender, is part of a new wave of Democratic prosecutors implementing more liberal policies on drug crimes and incarceration.
-He is facing a recall over criticisms that he is too soft on crime, an accusation lodged against many officials in one of the country’s most liberal cities.
+He is facing a recall over criticism that he is too soft on crime, an accusation lodged against many officials in one of the country’s most liberal cities.

 San Francisco’s struggle with rampant crime has drawn increased attention in recent months.
 In December, Breed declared a state of emergency in the city’s Tenderloin neighborhood, long known for open drug use and widespread homelessness.
 Breed said the “reign” of criminals would come “to an end when we take the steps to be more aggressive with law enforcement, more aggressive with the changes in our policies, and less tolerant” of the crime “that has destroyed our city.”